jacobh310/soccer_betting/README.md

 The chart below dissects each home and away goal by season.
 You can see that the home team outscores the away team by a pretty large quantity every season except for 2021 where the home and away teams scored almost the same amount of goals.
 That contributed to home teams winning at a lower rate than usual

 A home team usually has the advantage because they are played with home fans.
 The intimidation and yelling at the away team make it harder for them to lose.
 But in 2021 a majority of the games were played without fans because of the covid-19 pandemic which equaled the playing field.
 This just goes to show you how fans play a huge role in the outcome of the game.
-Next time, I will discard the 2021 season from the data set so the algorithims do not pick up on the pattern.
+It would be unfair to judge the model with that 2020-21 season in the dev or test set.
+So I validated the model twice: with and without the 2020-21 season.

 <p ><img align="center" src="https://raw.githubusercontent.com/jacobh310/soccer_betting/main/Images/Goals%20by%20season.png"
     title="App Architecture" width="900"/></p>